Invariants and Home Spaces in Transition Systems and Petri Nets: Observer, systems under study, models, and conceptual models

 \subsection{Conceptual models (CM)}

 Like programs are written in a programming language, models are described in a \textit{conceptual model}.
 Sometimes the terms abstract machine (as in CAML \footnote{https://caml.inria.fr/about/history.fr.html}), computational model, or formal model are used instead (\cite{FinkelS01} cites the two later terms indifferently, for instance).
-With this in mind, Turing machines are a conceptual model as well as automata or Kripke structures \cite{Kri63}.
+With this in mind, Turing machines are a conceptual model as well as automata \cite{E74} or Kripke structures \cite{Kri63}.

 A specific automaton which would represent the addition of two bounded integers would be a model of an adder and we use to say that such a model is an automaton in a kind of metonymy where we use the same name for a specific model and the underlying conceptual model.

-In this note, we will be interested in CMs expressive enough to describe the dynamic progression (also called behavior or evolution) of a system under study.
-In the digital world we are interested in, this progression is discrete and characterized by a notion of state taking its values in countable sets.
-CMs will include a notion of transition (or action) that will describe how the model progresses from one state to the next.
+In this note, we will be interested in CMs expressive enough to support the description and the analysis of the dynamic progression (also called behavior or evolution) of a system under study.
+In the digital world we are interested in, this progression will be discrete and characterized by a notion of state taking its values in countable sets.
+States will be characterized by a set of state variables which in turn will allow speaking of invariants.
+CMs will also include a notion of transition (or action) that will support describing how the model progresses from one state to the next.
+A survey on various CMs can be found in \cite{NieSas98}.